 Children have also revealed to UNICEF that there are problems with child labour, protection against violence, abuse and commercial sexual exploitation.
 The International Labour Organization revealed that close to 66% of the Dominican children who work (436,000) are between the ages of 5 and 14, with 42% of this population entering the labour market before the age of 10.

 Even when pupils do show up, students hugely outnumber, with student-teacher ratios in schools with more than 500 students 78:1

 However, in recent years there have been moves to overhaul the country’s failing education system.
 The current president has pledged to spend more on education and there are plans to extend the school day from five hours to eight.

 So, how do you eat this wonderful cacao?
 How do you go about enjoying its goodness?

-There are heaps of dairy-free ways you can use our new cacao, from heating with almond or coconut milk to create a comforting hot chocolate, to creating homemade chocolate bars.
+There are heaps of dairy-free ways you can use our new cacao, from heating with Lucy Bee Coconut Milk to create a comforting hot chocolate, to creating homemade chocolate.
 Have a look on our Lucy Bee recipes page for more cacao ideas and inspiration!